AWMC/geodata/README.md

 Physical Data contains information on coastlines, inland water, river lines, and other similar features.

-The "Shapefiles" zip-folder contains an archived copy of all AWMC geospatial data in ESRI shapefile format, for ease of use in ArcMap, ArcGIS Pro, and other ESRI software.
-The shapefiles zip-folder will be updated periodically as AWMC makes substantial revisions and expansions to its data--however, the GeoJSONs continue to provide the most up-to-date data.
+The "Shapefiles" zip-folders contain archived copies of all AWMC geospatial data in ESRI shapefile format, for ease of use in ArcMap, ArcGIS Pro, and other ESRI software.
+The shapefiles zip-folders will be updated periodically as AWMC makes substantial revisions and expansions--however, the GeoJSONs continue to provide the most up-to-date data.

 ## Contributors